 The SportsBall attendees had dinner in the King’s Gallery of the Kensington Palace State Apartments.
 Emily Andrews, the Royal Correspondent for the Sun newspaper, shared these photos from inside:

-2016 is very special year for the SportsAid charity!
-They are celebrating their 40th Anniversary.
+2016 was a very special year for SportsAid!
+The charity celebrated their 40th Anniversary.

 During 2016, HRH will be supporting SportsAid’s anniversary message with a particular focus on thanking those who have supported the charity’s work so far and inviting others to play their part too.

-After dinner, Kate delivered a speech on the important work of the SportsAid charity and the upcoming 2016 Rio Olympic games.
+After dinner, Kate delivered a speech about the important work of the SportsAid charity and the upcoming 2016 Rio Olympic games.